Del Amitri: Change Everything (1992)

 The line-up of Currie, Harvie, Alston, Cummings and McDermott proved to be stable and successful.
 They stayed together to record the follow-up album Change Everything, which was released in 1992 and became the band's biggest chart success, reaching No. 2 in the UK, being held off top spot only by Lionel Richie's best-of collection, Back to Front.
 The single "Always the Last to Know" peaked at No. 13 in the UK, and again provided them with an entry into Top 40 in the US.
 The video for the song was directed by Oil Factory's Pedro Romhanyi.
-Their increasing success in the USA led to appearances on the television show Late Night with David Letterman and the Woodstock '94 anniversary festival.
+Their increasing success in the US led to appearances on the television show Late Night with David Letterman and the Woodstock '94 anniversary festival.

 Twisted (1995)

 Twisted was released in 1995 and peaked at No. 3 in the UK.
 Ash Soan joined the band as a permanent member after touring with them on drums starting in 1994; although on the album, drums were played by Chris Sharrock.

 The single "Roll to Me", only a moderate hit in the UK where it reached No. 22, reached the Top 10 in the US charts; this was a noteworthy achievement during an era when British acts were finding success in the US difficult.